 As a result of contributing to your 401(k), you reduce your taxable income and pay fewer taxes.
 Ideally, you should invest the money saved by reducing your tax bill.
 Pick a platform like M1 Finance with zero fees, very low minimums, automated investment with automatic rebalancing.
 You can read my complete M1 Finance review, including the comparison with other platforms.

-This money invested has favorable tax treatments.
+This money invested has favorable tax treatment.
 For example, the long-term capital gains tax rate is lower than earned income.

 Moving To A Lower Cost State